jcass77/WTFIX/README.md

     ]
     ```

-- Provides a convenient ``@on`` decorator that can be used to add new apps to the message processing pipeline:
+- Provides a convenient ``@on`` decorator for fine grained control over which apps will respond to which types of messages:
     ```python
     from wtfix.apps.base import MessageTypeHandlerApp, on
     from wtfix.protocol.common import MsgType